anderssonlab/PRIMEloci/README.md

 ## Overview

-The workflow focuses on the accurate prediction of tag clusters using machine learning, encompassing five key steps:
+The workflow focuses on the prediction of regulatory elements using machine learning, encompassing five key steps:

 1. **Extracting CTSS data**: Generate CAGE transcriptional start site (CTSS) objects from bigWig files.
 2. **Identifying Tag Clusters**: Derive tag clusters (TCs) from the CTSS data.
 3. **Processing Profiles**: Prepare processed CAGE profiles for input into the prediction model.
-4. **Predicting Profile Probabilities**: Utilize PRIMEloci models to predict profile probabilities.
+4. **Predicting Profile Probabilities**: Utilize PRIMEloci models to predict CAGE profile probabilities of regulatory elements.
-5. **Filtering Results**: Output non-overlapping TC lists in .bed and .rds formats for further analysis in R.
+5. **Filtering Results**: Output non-overlapping predicted loci in .bed and .rds formats for further analysis in R.

 PRIMEloci offers two primary ways to utilize its genome-wide prediction: